-Async Batch Processing for Registration Ingestion and Payment Reconciliation
+Async Batch Processing for Registration Ingestion & Payment Reconciliation

 Production batch processors fail predictably only when the input contract is rigidly enforced.
-Every registration payload entering the async queue must conform to a versioned schema that explicitly separates identity, session selection, payment state, and fulfillment metadata.
-Using Pydantic for contract validation ensures that malformed records are rejected at the queue boundary rather than poisoning downstream workers.
+Every payload entering the async queue must conform to a versioned schema that explicitly separates identity, session selection, payment state, and fulfillment metadata.
+The worker revalidates with Pydantic v2 at its own boundary — trust from an upstream stage is never assumed — so malformed records are rejected before they can poison a batch.

 from datetime import datetime